 Note: You can authenticate REST requests using the hash query string parameter in both modes.

-If disabled, security is not checked when accessing published versions of pages.
+If disabled, security is not checked when accessing published versions of documents.
 If enabled, security is always checked.

-If enabled, the REST service only allows GET requests for pages (pages cannot be modified).
+If enabled, the REST service only allows GET requests for documents (documents cannot be modified).

 Object access is read only